geg2102/telescope-azure-storage-browser/README.md

 ```

 Lists all containers in your Azure Storage account.
 Press `<CR>` to browse blobs inside a container.
-Keep pressing `<CR>` until you selected the full path to the blob and it will be saved to register, or use `<BS>` to go up a directory.
+Keep pressing `<CR>` until you selected the full path to the blob and it will be saved to register, or use `<C-b>` to go up a directory.
 When in a directory, use `<C-u>` to upload a file.
 When selecting a blob or directory use `<C-d>` to delete.

 ### Key Mappings